Ekram49/Ekram49.github.io/_posts/2025-07-15-Nautilus-Labs-Take-Home-Assignment.md

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/Nautilus%20Labs%20Take%20Home%20Assignment/Nautilus%20Labs%20Take%20Home%20Assignment%20-%20Line%20Graph%20-%20Max%20Profit.png)

-So, from our analysis, we can see that the shaft speed for maximizing net profit is 68 rpm.
+So, from our analysis, we can see that the shaft speed for maximizing net profit is <b>68 rpm</b>.
 We have officially solved the problem!

-But wait, there’s more!
+<b>But wait, there’s more!</b>

-Although we have solved the main problem, there was an additional question - “And also, how might the recommendation change if emission reduction is taken into account as a client goal?”
+Although we have solved the main problem, there was an additional question - <i>“And also, how might the recommendation change if emission reduction is taken into account as a client goal?”</i>

 Well, this question is less specific and gives us the opportunity to think.
 I think that the recommendation would change based on what our client’s emission reduction goal exactly is.
 Once we know that, we can change our recommendation.